search icon

 Governance

 Governance is a critical part and more like a Framework to align our organization with the activities.
-It also allows control and ensures that all activities comply with the guiding principles of ITIL to achieve the final goal.
+It also allows control and ensures that all activities comply with the guiding principles of ITIL framework to achieve the final goal.

 Service Value Chain (SVS)